alejandrorusso/mamearcade/README.md

 ### Asking for joysticks' inputs before launching MAME

-Now, we need to modify the service responsible to launch MAME from this:
+Now, we need to modify the service responsible to launch MAME (file `mame-autostart.service`) from this:

 ```
 [Unit]